Painting the Soul of Yellowstone’s Wildlife

 So DG started over.
 All those years exploring different interests gave her the tools – anatomy, wildlife behavior, painting, and composition and lighting from photography—to forge a new path in painting and printmaking.
 “I had worked in the predominant culture my whole career, and I wanted to do something in my own culture…and I wanted a blue bear.
 Blue is the soul of the bear to me.
 I wanted a red buffalo.
 I wanted you to feel the power of it, the soul of it, I wanted to connect with it.”

 Today, DG’s work is collected on every continent on the planet, and has been exhibited in prestigious museums such as the Eiteljorg Museum of Indians and Western Art, the CM Russell Museum, and the Phippen Museum of Art.
 She’s been a guest American Indian artist in Grand Teton National Park for 21 years.
-Still, DG’s heart remains in Yellowstone, where she will be artist in residence at Yellowstone National Park Lodges for the first time this summer.
+Still, DG’s heart remains in Yellowstone, she will is an artist in residence at Yellowstone National Park Lodges each summer and will be teaching workshops this winter.

 You can find DG at Lake Yellowstone Hotel, Mammoth Hot Springs Hotel, and the Old Faithful Inn (see dates below), where she will paint live at her mobile studio, and talk with hotel guests and visitors.
 “I love talking with people” she says.
 “My job in the park… is to give voice to the wildlife and even the native people who don’t have the predominant voice, but it’s also just as important for me to remind you of how you feel when you are there.
 So I’m working for wildlife, I’m working for native people, but I’m also working for you.
 So when you go back home…all those feelings come back.
 That’s my job.”